 - (A) Purpose.
 This district is intended primarily for single-family residential mobile home developments and neighborhoods.
 This district is intended to apply to areas to be used for the parking or placement of mobile homes for permanent residences.

 - (B) Permitted Uses.
-See Table 501.
+See Table 155.501.

 - (C) Dimensional Standards Table

-Table 423: Residential Mobile Home (R-MH)
+Table 155.423: Residential Mobile Home (R-MH)

-Standard Residential Non-Residential
+Standard Residential

-Minimum Lot Size Width: 40 feet Depth: 80 feet Width: 40 feet Depth: 80 feet
+Minimum Lot Size Width: 40 feet Depth: 80 feet

-Maximum Lot Coverage N/A N/A
+Maximum Lot Coverage N/A

-Maximum Height 15 feet 15 feet
+Maximum Height 15 feet

-Front Setback 6 feet 6 feet
+Front Setback 6 feet

-Side Setback 4 feet [1] 4 feet [1]
+Side Setback 4 feet [1]

-Rear Setback 8 feet 8 feet
+Rear Setback 8 feet

-Street Side Setback 4 feet 4 feet
+Street Side Setback 4 feet

-Minimum Floor Area N/A N/A
+Minimum Floor Area N/A

-Note:
+Note(s):

-[1] Open carports and stoops may be located 2 feet from the interior lot line.
+[1] Open carports, driveways and stoops may be located 2 feet from the interior lot line.

-(D) Additional Criteria.
-Limitations and special requirements.

-- 1. The mobility of the vehicle used as a mobile home or house trailer shall be maintained.
+- (D) Additional Criteria.
+Limitations and special requirements. - 1.
+The mobility of the vehicle used as a mobile home or house trailer shall be maintained.
 Each unit of a mobile home originally moved onto the site as a separate house trailer, shall be kept currently licensed each year as provided under F.S. § 320.081. - 2.
 Plumbing fixtures and electrical connections associated with cooking facilities shall not be permitted in any building or structure other than the mobile home itself. - 3.
-Each plot shall abut on a public street at least 50 feet in width. - 4.
+Each lot shall abut on a public street at least 50 feet in width. - 4.
 Any R-MH District shall be at least five acres in gross area.
-R-MH zoning shall be applied only to property properly platted under a subdivision plat of record. - 5.
-Each plat shall be supplied with water and sewer facilities meeting the standards of the appropriate health officials and approved by those officials. - 6.
+R-MH zoning shall be applied only to properly properly platted under a subdivision plat of record. - 5.
 Fences.
 A fence may be installed within the front yard setback in accordance with the following regulations: - (a) Height.
-The fence shall not exceed 36 inches in height. - (b) Such fence must be constructed of decorative aluminum or wood and shall be no more than 50% opaque.

-- (c) The fence shall not obstruct sight distance triangles, fire hydrants, water valves, water meters, sewer clean-outs and or otherwise precludes any utility maintenance to be performed by the City. - 7.
-Driveways.
+The fence shall not exceed 36 inches in height. - (b) Such fence must be constructed of decorative aluminum or wood and shall be no more than 50% opaque. - (c) The fence shall not obstruct sight distance triangles, fire hydrants, water valves, water meters, sewer clean-outs and or otherwise precludes any utility maintenance to be performed by the City.

+- 6. Driveways.
 Mobile home communities established pursuant to this section shall include a minimum of two car stacking driveways with the following dimensions: - (a) Minimum of 9 feet wide and 35 feet long; or - (b) Minimum of 16 feet wide and 20 feet long.